 - 4. Click the Edit List of PCs button to select which PCs will be affected by the policy.
 The List of PCs screen will appear.
 You can select a PC by MAC Address or IP Address.
 You can also enter a range of IP Addresses if you want this policy to affect a group of PCs.
-After making your changes, click the Save Settings button to apply your changes or Cancel Changes to cancel your changes. - 5.
+After making your changes, click the Save Settings button to apply your changes or Cancel Changes to cancel your changes.
+Then click the Close button to exit this screen. - 5.
 Click the appropriate option, Deny or Allow, depending on whether you want to block or allow Internet access for the PCs you listed on the List of PCs screen. - 6.
 Decide which days and what times you want this policy to be enforced.
 Select the individual days during which the policy will be in effect, or select Everyday.
 Then enter a range of hours and minutes during which the policy will be in effect, or select 24 Hours. - 7.
 If you want to block websites with specific URL addresses, enter each URL in a separate field next to Website Blocking by URL Address. - 8.
-If you want to block websites using specific keywords, enter each keyword in a separate field next to Website Blocking by Keyword. - 9.
-You can filter access to various services accessed over the Internet, such as FTP or telnet, by selecting services from the drop-down menus next to Blocked Services.
+If you want to block websites using specific keywords, enter each keyword in a separate field next to Website Blocking by Keyword. - You can filter access to various services accessed over the Internet, such as FTP or telnet, by selecting services from the drop-down menus next to Blocked Services.
+The port numbers and protocol for the selected service will be automatically displayed.